enthought/enaml/docs/source/instructional/tut_more_widgets.rst

         align('h_center', progress, label, work_button),
     ]

-This layout is hopfully fairly clear:: the children of the container should be layed out vertically in a box, with the progress bar above the label which is in turn above the work_button.
+This layout is hopfully fairly clear: the children of the container should be layed out vertically in a box, with the progress bar above the label which is in turn above the work_button.
 At the bottom is a spacer, which provides an expanding amount of space, meaning that the other items in the vbox will not